googleapis/gapic-generator-kotlin/README.md

 *Note* This project is a preview.
 Please try it out and let us know what you think, but there are currently no guarantees of any form of stability or support.

+## Why Kgen?

+Protocol buffers and gRPC have great tool chains, but they do not have first class support for Kotlin and they do not provide many configuration options for generated code.
+Kgen generates idiomatic Kotlin clients for protobuf APIs and introduces new configuration options to make the code even more enjoyable to use.

+Clients generated using Kgen can also take advantage of the Kotlin [API extension library](https://github.com/googleapis/gax-kotlin) that simplifies common operations like customizing request and response metadata, handling paged responses, and using client-side gRPC interceptors with with your API.

 ## Quick Start

 Kgen can be used with [docker](https://www.docker.com/), [gradle](https://gradle.org/), or as a [protoc plugin](https://developers.google.com/protocol-buffers/).

+### Docker

 To get started with docker, clone the project and run the following to generate a client for the [example service](example-server).